Core elements

 version set to 1.

 Updates must include the currentversion.
-See “Update semantics” below for the merge rules.
+See “Versioning” below.

 version incremented.